brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-07-newest-supercomputer-processes-8-162-quadrillion-calculations-per-second.md

----
-layout: post
-title: Newest Supercomputer Processes 8.162 quadrillion Calculations Per Second
+# Newest Supercomputer Processes 8.162 quadrillion Calculations Per Second
----

 As if rivalries between Japan and China weren't strong enough with the Olympics and the nuclear arms race -- now they are in a computer arms race -- and Japan just stole the title of the world's fastest supercomputer.